 What can I do if I can’t pay arrears and fall behind in a Time to Pay arrangement?

 If dealt with early enough, there are options for companies in this position.
-If a new time to pay arrangement can’t be reached, then if there is a viable business that is just experiencing some temporary problems, it may be possible to obtain additional capital injection or loan funding to pay arrears.
+If a new time to pay arrangement can’t be reached, then a viable business that is just experiencing some temporary problems, may be able to obtain an additional capital injection or loan funding to pay arrears.

 If there really is no viable option for the company going forward, then directors should take advice on their formal options from an insolvency lawyer or insolvency practitioner as early as possible.
 This will protect the company from further damage, and can protect the directors personally from any liability they may have when trading what is essentially an insolvent company.